 Yes, this all sounds like a fantasy.
 But negative interest rates were considered an impossibility only years ago.

-The Fed’s move on gold would be only one aspect of a multi-faceted package of desperate last-ditch measures to extend economic growth into the future which I outlined in a previous research piece (click here for “What Happens When QE Fails”.
+The Fed’s move on gold would be only one aspect of a multi-faceted package of desperate last-ditch measures to extend economic growth into the future which I outlined in a previous research piece (click here for “What Happens When QE Fails” by clicking here).

 But is it Really Gold?